iffahnaveed/featured_events/README.md

 Visual Studio Code – Code editor

--> How to Run the Project
+-> How to Run the Project:-
 No installation is required.
 This is a static site hosted on Vercel.

--> Live Demo:
+-> Live Demo:-
 https://featured-events-psi.vercel.app/

 -> To run locally:

-Clone the repository:
+Clone the repository:-
 git clone https://github.com/your-username/featured-events.git
 Open index.html in your browser.
 No backend or database is used in this version.

--> Extra Features
+-> Extra Features:-
 Interactive event search bar.